 Rhinoplasty is a surprisingly versatile procedure that can help correct a number of concerns, from nasal asymmetry to breathing difficulties.
-In this blog post, you will find just a handful of the improvements that Dr. Parker can make to the nose, using before and after pictures of his actual rhinoplasty patients in Paramus, NJ.
+In this blog post, you will find just a handful of the improvements that Dr. Parker can make to the nose, using his rhinoplasty patients’ before and after pictures.

 What can rhinoplasty fix?
 Click on any of the improvements listed below to learn and see more.

-Before & After Surgery to Straighten the Nose*
+Before & After Rhinoplasty to Straighten the Nose*

 This patient sustained prior nasal trauma, resulting in a crooked nose.
 Dr. Parker straightened the nose by addressing her septum and nasal bones during an open rhinoplasty.